shreyanshu28/slang-translator/README.md

 Another major difference between informal&formal language is the grammar.
 There are large-scaled tools like grammarly for auto grammar correction.
 This would come into use if we are going to translate from informal text into formal ones, while parsing sentence structure according to grammar can also be applicable if we would want to for example remove the subject ("I am studying hard"->"am studying hard") to add some informal flavor when translating formal language into Internet language.

 Implement the above mentioned pipeline should not take more than a week, and I would propose that the group finish a basic version of the project (with a functioning UI) before end of the year which is 12.31.
 While implementing there could also be timeline and stategy shifts due to precision of the proposed method.

+This has been completed however, some part has not been integrated due to members dropping out.

 ### Architecture Description